2021–22 Palestinian local elections: Results

+First phase

-According to the Central Elections Commission the turnout was 64.79%, with 268,318 out of a total 405,687 eligible voters casting their ballots for 1,503 seats in 154 localities.
+According to the Central Elections Commission the turnout for the first phase was 64.79%, with 268,318 out of a total 405,687 eligible voters casting their ballots for 1,503 seats in 154 localities.
 1.01% of votes were cast as white ballots while 2.43% were declared as invalid.

-70.86% seats up for election were won by partisan lists and 29.14% were won by candidates of political parties.
+70.86% seats up for election were won by independent lists and 29.14% were won by candidates of political parties.
 Candidates won by acclamation in 162 localities.
 21.8% of the overall winning candidates were women.

+Second phase

+The turnout for the second phase was 53.69% per the Central Elections Commission, with around 380,000 out of a total 715,413 eligible voters casting their ballots for 632 seats in 50 localities.
+1% of votes were cast as white ballots while 2% were declared as invalid.

+64.4% seats up for election were won by independent lists and 35.5% were won by candidates of political parties.
+Candidates won by acclamation in 23 localities.
+19% of the overall winning candidates were women.

+Among partisan lists, Fatah won 217 seats either on its own or as part of coalition lists, while the Popular Front for the Liberation of Palestine won five seats, the Palestinian Popular Struggle Front and Palestinian National Initiative won four seats each, and the Democratic Front for the Liberation of Palestine won one seat.